Niels Högel

 Niels Högel (born 30 December 1976) is a German serial killer and former nurse who was sentenced to life imprisonment, initially for the murders of six patients, and later convicted of a total of eighty-five murders.
-Estimates of Högel's alleged victim count have increased since his first conviction; as of 2020, he was believed to have claimed 300 victims over fifteen years, making him the most prolific serial killer in the history of peacetime Germany.
+Estimates of Högel's alleged victim count have increased since his first conviction; as of 2020, he was believed to have claimed 300 victims in just over five years, making him the most prolific serial killer in the history of peacetime Germany, and possibly the world.

-Background

 Early life and education

-Niels Högel was raised in the coastal town of Wilhelmshaven, Lower Saxony, in what was then West Germany.
-Both his grandmother and his father worked as nurses, the latter formerly being employed at the Sankt-Willehad-Hospital in Wilhelmshaven.
+Niels Högel was born in the coastal town of Wilhelmshaven, Lower Saxony, in West Germany.
+His father worked as a nurse at the Sankt-Willehad-Hospital in Wilhelmshaven.
 His mother worked as a paralegal; he has an older sister.
 According to Högel, he had a sheltered or "protected" childhood and was not exposed to violence at home.
+His grandmother also worked as a nurse.

+Career

-On completing his vocational training in 1997 at the Sankt-Willehad-Hospital, Högel became a nurse and continued working there.
+After completing his vocational training in 1997 at the Sankt-Willehad Hospital, Högel became a nurse and continued working there.

-Högel married in 2004, the year of his daughter's birth.

-Employment at the Oldenburg Clinic
+Oldenburg Clinic, 1999-2002

 From 1999 onwards, Högel was employed at the Oldenburg Clinic, stationed in its cardiac surgery intensive care unit, Ward 211.
 In August 2001, doctors and medical orderlies at the hospital held a meeting, which Högel attended, discussing an unusual spike in both resuscitations and deaths during the preceding months.
 Fifty-eight percent of these incidents were found to have occurred while Högel was on duty.
 After the meeting, Högel called in sick for the duration of three weeks; during that time, only two patients in Ward 211 had died, significantly fewer than had prior to his sick leave.
 Years later, after having been apprehended by police, Högel admitted that, at the time of the meeting, he had thought he had been found out.

 Under pressure by Ward 211's head physician, Högel was transferred to the anaesthesiology ward in 2001.
-Soon the anaesthesiology ward's head physician became suspicious at how Högel was frequently present in emergency situations.
+Soon the anaesthesiology ward's head physician became suspicious of how Högel was frequently present in emergency situations.
 In September 2002, the Oldenburg Clinic's head physician confronted Högel after multiple patients under his care had been found in life-threatening conditions for seemingly inexplicable reasons.
-It was suggested that he either resign his position at the Clinic and continue to receive full wages for another three months, or transfer to the Clinic's logistics unit where he would assist moving patients throughout the hospital.
+It was suggested that he either resign his position at the Clinic and continue to receive full wages for another three months or transfer to the Clinic's logistics unit where he would assist in moving patients throughout the hospital.

 On 10 October 2002, Högel received a reference letter issued by the Oldenburg Clinic's director of nursing.
 Therein, she testified to Högel's "circumspect, diligent and autonomous" work ethic, as well as to him having acted "prudently and in an objectively correct manner in critical situations".
 She also praised his "devotedness" and "cooperative conduct".
 The letter concluded with an overall assessment of Högel having completed assigned tasks "to the utmost satisfaction".